-“I’m writing an email to other industry leaders telling them to get onboard with your magazine,” he said.
-I literally listened to him tap away on a keyboard writing the email as he spoke.
+“I’m writing an email to other industry leaders telling them to get on board with your magazine,” he said.
+I literally listened to him tapping away on a keyboard writing the email as he spoke.

 At the end of our conversation, Rex paused and said something I couldn’t fully appreciate at the time.
 “You don’t know how lucky you are.
 You’re about to meet some of the most amazing people for the very first time.”